Table of Contents

 How to Decide If Your Brand Is Ready to Scale

-- Your fit is proven with low return rates
+- Fit is stable with low return rates

 - Fabric specs are fully documented